Up to 60% off sofas & mattresses — limited‑time deals.

 Juna Mattress Reviews (2026)

-Juna Mattress is a premium, layered hybrid lineup built around a foam support core and pocketed micro-coils, aimed at sleepers who want a tailored feel without losing structural support.
-In our testing, the range split clearly: the firmer #6 favored alignment and edge stability, the #7 stayed the most balanced for mixed positions, the #8 leaned plush for pressure relief, and the #9 delivered the most complete “do-it-all” performance—at a higher price.
+Juna’s Dual Support Hybrid lineup pairs a high-resilience foam support core with pocketed micro-coils, aiming for a tailored feel without losing structure.
+In our at-home testing, the models separated by feel: #6 stayed the firmest with the steadiest edges, #7 felt the most balanced for mixed positions, #8 leaned plusher for pressure relief, and #9 delivered the broadest all-around performance—at a higher price.

 Product Overview